jar398/listtools/doc/guide.md

 The individuals falling under a taxon concept are its 'extension'.

-According to the way the word 'taxon' is typically used, a taxon is tied to a name and its extension changes following speech acts such as 'redescription' or 'lumping' or 'splitting'.
+According to the way the word 'taxon' is typically used, a taxon is tied to a name, and its extension changes following speech acts such as 'redescription' or 'lumping' or 'splitting'.
 By contrast, a taxon concept is rigid: whether an individual falls under a taxon concept does not change over time and is insensitive to what happens in the taxonomic literature.

-### Type specimens

-Each record of each checklist has a name ('scientific name' if it includes authority information; 'canonical name' if not).
-The record's name has a designated individual known as the name's type specimen, or just 'type', according to the rules of biological nomenclature.

-Therefore, each record has an associated type.

-The type associated with a record falls under the taxon concept associated with that record.

-We generally don't know much about a type - we don't know where it is housed, or who collected it, and so on.
-But that doesn't matter since algorithmically we'll only be concerned with membership of types in taxon concepts:
- - whether or not any particular type belongs to any given taxon concept (as represented by a record from a checklist),
- - for each type which taxon concepts contain it,
- - and for each taxon concept which types it contains.

 ### Exemplars

-For each type specimen, we can form the group of records, some in A and some in B, with which the type specimen is associated.
-If the group contains at least one record from each checklist, call the type specimen an "exemplar" with respect to checklists A and B.
+An individual is an _exemplar_ for a comparison of checklists A and B if taxon concepts in both A and B are known such that the individual falls under both of the concepts.
+The individual is proof that the taxon concepts intersect.

+It is most useful if each taxon concept is as small or as 'fine' as it can be in its checklist; that is, it contains as few concepts as possible from that checklist.
+This is not a requirement of the analysis, but it is a way to improve its performance.

+Exemplar is a semantic ideal rather than an operational notion.
+To make the exemplar idea practical when we don't have direct information about individuals and the taxon concepts under which they fall, we can use type specimens as the individuals in the analysis, and take those individuals to be exemplars when they are known in both checklists.
+This is explained below under the `exemplar.py` command.

+The pragmatic representation of an exemplar, when exemplars are based on type specimens, is therefore a set of 'matched' records containing at least one record from each checklist.

+### Exemplar sets

-We take sets of exemplars to be computable approximations to (unknown) taxon concepts, in the sense that if exemplar set S = E(C) = {e: e is an exemplar in C} for concept C, and similarly T = E(D), then an RCC-5 relationship (see below) between concepts induces the sames RCC-5 relationship between the exemplar sets.
+We take sets of exemplars to be computable approximations to (unknown) taxon concepts, in the sense that if exemplar set

+&nbsp;&nbsp;&nbsp;&nbsp;S = E(C) = {e: e is an exemplar in C}

+for concept C, and similarly

+&nbsp;&nbsp;&nbsp;&nbsp;T = E(D),

+then an RCC-5 relationship (see below) between concepts induces the sames RCC-5 relationship between the exemplar sets.
 The opposite also holds, except in some cases where S = T, in which case contextual information can be used to infer a distinction between C and D [work in progress].

-Exemplars play a role similar to that played by protonyms in the Pyle/Remsen formulation.

 ### RCC-5